 - This table is called the Issuance Table.
 When you make a commitment to a real CIC, this is how it will work.
-You say what you will commit; For example, (Sally) will provide 400 KSH worth of (chapatis) in return for 400 CICs. - Are there questions about this?
-We will be playing a game to show how it works. - We would like one person to be responsible for the reserve and the contract.
+You say what you will commit; For example, (Sally) will provide 400 KSH worth of (chapatis) in return for 400 CICs.
+To guarantee that commitment she will put 400 Sarafu in the reserve account.
+Based on that 400 Sarafu of reserve, 400 CIC will be created.
+She will receive 200 of the CICs against the commitment and we have another 200 CICs that are now available for the projects (if the community agrees on such issuance). - ► Are there questions about this?
+We will be playing a game to show how it works. - ► We would like one person to be the reserve banker who is responsible for the reserve and the contract.
 Who will do that?

-Have the Village Admin sign each person up with the sheet below.
-The admin will not be trading during this round, but the project managers will be using CICs to hire people to execute the projects.
+Have the reserve banker sign each person up with the sheet below.
+The banker will not be trading during this round, but the project managers will be using CICs to hire people to execute the projects.

 Now calculate how many total commitments there will be.
-The commitments should be the number of people playing times 400.
+The commitments will be the number of people playing times 100.